Connect with others who understand.

 Breathing Exercises

-Intensive respiratory training designed to strengthen breathing muscles has shown some benefits for people with Parkinson’s.
-These breathing exercises may include air stacking, which involves inhaling slowly at different time points, so breaths stack on top of each other.
-It may also involve diaphragmatic breathing, which requires you to inhale through the nose as your lower belly fills with air.
-After that, you slowly breathe out.
+Intensive respiratory training to strengthen breathing muscles has shown some benefits for people with Parkinson’s.
+Breathing exercises may include techniques like air stacking — slowly inhaling at different time points so that each breath builds on the last.

 One MyParkinsonsTeam member described their trick for improving speech volume: “I chant the Ramones chorus of ‘Hey!
 Ho!
 Let’s Go!’ to pump up my voice before I get on a phone call.”